-The Firm has followed the criteria for the approach and assessment set out in CRD IV Part Three, Title II (Own funds requirements for operational risk).
+The Firm has followed the criteria for the approach and assessment set out in CRR Part Three, Title II (Own funds requirements for operational risk).
 The Firm has adopted the standardised approach for calculating the Pillar 1 capital requirement for operational risk.
+The figures below are based on audited results for the 3 year period ended March 2015 and 2014 respectively.

-As at 31 March 2014 £'000 As at 31 March 2013 £'000 Operational risk 24,956 30,439 Total Pillar 1 capital requirement for operational risk 24,956 30,439
+As at 31 March 2015 £'000 As at 31 March 2014 £'000 Operational risk 22,207 23,644 Total Pillar 1 capital requirement for operational risk 22,207 23,644

-4.8.
+5.8.
 Non-Trading Book Exposures in Equities

 The Firm does not have any significant equity exposures in its non-trading book.
-As at 31 March 2014, the Firm held a number of equity shareholdings in clearing houses for historical reasons and not for investment purposes.
+As at 31 March 2015, the Firm held a number of equity shareholdings in clearing houses for historical reasons and not for investment purposes.
 Management intends to hold those investments for the foreseeable future.

-Those assets are classified as available for sale investments on the balance sheet as at 31 March 2014 and are held at fair value.
+Those assets are classified as available for sale investments on the balance sheet as at 31 March 2015 and are held at fair value.
 Fair value is determined by reference to the quoted price in an active market wherever possible.
 Where no such active market exists, the Firm uses a valuation technique to arrive at the fair value, including the use of prices obtained in recent arms-length transactions and other valuation techniques commonly used by market participants.